Barbara G. Lane

-Barbara Greenhouse Lane (born 1941) is an art historian, and chair of the art department in the graduate studies and research program at Queens College, City University of New York.
-She is a scholar of the Northern Renaissance, early Netherlandish painting, and medieval art.
+Barbara Greenhouse Lane (May 31, 1941 - September 18, 2023) was an American art historian, and chair of the art department in the graduate studies and research program at Queens College, City University of New York.
+She was a scholar of the Northern Renaissance, early Netherlandish painting, and medieval art.

 Education

-Lane received her doctorate in 1970 from the University of Pennsylvania.
+Barbara Lane went to Barnard College, where she discovered her calling for art history and met her husband, Joseph M. Lane, whom she married in 1963.
+She received her doctorate in 1970 from the University of Pennsylvania.
 She taught at the University of Maryland and at Rutgers University during the 70s.
 Lane has been at Queens College since 1979, and in the graduate program since 2000.
-She has chaired panels at four annual meetings of the College Art Association.
+She chaired panels at four annual meetings of the College Art Association.